Skip to content

 Regex regex = null;

-// Ask the user for the patterns and instances to compare with this one
+// the user is asked for models and samples to compare with this one

 while (true) {